 Water drops support: £200 (this was total for 3 people.
 We spoke to a couple though who said they were only paying £90 so I think we were being ripped off!)

-Food in restaurants: £90 (I didn’t eat out that much but found the food really expensive in the tourist areas)
+Food in restaurants: £90 (I didn’t eat out that much and found the food really expensive in the tourist areas)

-Hotels: £110 (for 1 night in Dana and 2 nights in Petra…our 2 nights at the end in Aqaba were giving to us complimentary)
+Hotels: £110 (for 1 night in Dana and 2 nights in Petra…our 2 nights at the end in Aqaba were giving to us complimentary as a blogger)

 Enjoy the hike….it’s a good one 🙂